wealdtech/domainsale/README.md

 Support for the DomainSale contract can be found in the [DomainSale Gittter room](https://gitter.im/wealdtech/domainsale).

-## Open questions
+### What happens if an invalid domain is auctioned?

-  - what happens if someone attempts to sell a domain that is invalidated during the sale process?
+DomainSale itself is unaware that a domain might be invalid.
+However, if at any time during an auction the domain is invalidated in ENS the auction process will not allow the auction to finish.
+The bidder can send an `invalidate()` message to DomainSale and retrieve the funds they have bid.